API Basics

 source: https://developer.mastercard.com/presentment/documentation/api-basics/index.md

-Mastercard uses OAuth 1.0a for authenticating your application's HTTP requests.
-You can manage your authentication keys from your [Developer Dashboard](https://developer.mastercard.com/dashboard/) after you have created a project for Offers for Publishers.
-Authentication using MTLS is also available for Offers for Publishers APIs.
+You can manage your authentication keys from your [Developer Dashboard](https://developer.mastercard.com/dashboard/) after you have created a project for Offers for Publishers or User Account Administration.

 ## Consume the Offers for Publishers API {#consume-the-offers-for-publishers-api}